dsscollection/git-github-for-stats/README.md

 Yes.

 Git was built neither for the exact usage described here, nor for broad usability.
 You will undoubtedly notice this, so it can be helpful to know this in advance.
 Happily there are many helpful tools that mediate your interactions with Git.
-GitHub itself is a fine example.
+GitHub itself is a fine example, as is RStudio.
 In addition to pointing out tools that soften Git's sharpest edges, I recommend specific habits and attitudes that reduce frustration.

 General recommendations for agony reduction:

--   I repeat: consider using a graphical front-end for Git, a.k.a. a "Git client", versus restricting yourself to the command line interface.
+-   I repeat: consider using a graphical front-end for Git, a.k.a. a Git client, versus restricting yourself to the command line interface.
 -   Establish confidence in the basics (e.g. make a change, commit it, push it) before wading into more advanced usage (e.g. branching).
 -   Commit yourself to Git usage on a project that will provide sustained practice over several months.
 Usage in a course is great, because it provides a relentless stream of small deadlines.
 -   Realize that no one is giving out Git style points.
 It's ok to "power-cycle", i.e. re-initialize the Git repository, to get unstuck.